-- The CYC program curriculum is organized around specific learning outcomes for students, reflecting the values, knowledge, and skills that CYC students are expected to acquire and demonstrate upon completion of the CYC program, and which are applicable in CYC practice with children, youth, families, groups, organizations, and communities. - The CYC program meets the CYCEAB-recommended core course listing specific to the credential offered, which represents learning outcomes that lead to excellence in CYC education.
-These include but are not limited to child and adolescent development, diversity, inclusive practice, self-care wellness, trauma-informed practice, mental health, Indigenous ways of knowing and being, Truth and Reconciliation, technology, anti-racism, and counselling. - The CYC program curriculum includes practicum courses (inclusive of terms such as field work, field placement, internship, work integrated learning, etc.) as essential experiential components of the CYC credential.
-These will occur in a professional setting that employs Child and Youth Care practitioners and adheres to CYC ethical practice, with formal learning outcomes and formal one-to-one in-person supervision for student learning facilitated by a CYC faculty member, focusing on reflective practice linking theory to the student's present practicum experiences.
+- The CYC program curriculum is organized around specific learning outcomes for students, reflecting the values, knowledge, and skills that CYC students are expected to acquire and demonstrate upon completion of the CYC program, and which are applicable in CYC practice with children, youth, families, groups, organizations, and communities. - The CYC program meets the CYCEABrecommended core course listing specific to the credential offered, which represents learning outcomes that lead to excellence in CYC education.
+These include but are not limited to child and adolescent development, diversity, inclusive practice, relational practice, self-care wellness, practice. trauma-informed mental health.
+Indigenous ways of knowing and being, Truth and anti-oppressive Reconciliation. practice. technology, anti-racism, and counselling. - The CYC program curriculum includes practicum courses (inclusive of terms such as field work, field placement, internship, work integrated learning, etc.) as essential experiential components of the CYC credential.
+These will occur in a professional setting wherein Child and Youth Care practitioners are employed, and which adheres to CYC ethical practice.
+There will be formal learning outcomes and formal one-to-one in-person supervision for student learning facilitated by a CYC faculty member, focusing on reflective practice linking theory to the student's present practicum experiences.

-The aim of CYCEAB is to support and encourage comprehensive thought about the composition of the program, reflecting its history and innovation in educational practices.
+The aim of CYCEAB accreditation is to support and encourage comprehensive thought about the composition of the program, reflecting its history and innovation in educational practices.
 As such, this section focuses on aligning program structure and the sequencing of the courses with knowledge and skills associated with competent professional CYC practice.